 Born in a small village south of Phnom Penh, Sothea graduated from Cambodia’s National University of Management with a degree in business administration.
 Prior to joining Rustic Pathways, he worked for an NGO that helps support children in indigent communities and his knowledge of the non-profit world really shines when leading our From the Ground Up program.
 Since joining Team Cambodia in 2012, he has been a tremendous asset in improving our operations.
 Sothea is a talented musician and artist, and often leads the group in karaoke during van rides!

-Focusing his academic research on Genocide studies, Zack graduated from Pomona College with a degree in Sociology.
-Prior to Rustic, with a lifelong passion for travel and education, Zack worked as a high school English teacher in Japan and a historical tour guide in his hometown of New York City.
-In his time off, Zack has backpacked extensively throughout Europe and Asia, visiting over forty-five countries thus far.
-Beyond spending time in Cambodia, Zack’s favorite pastimes include running through the park or dancing at a local music festival.
+Focusing his academic research on genocide studies, Zack graduated from Pomona College with a degree in Sociology.
+Prior to Rustic, Zack channeled his passions for travel and education as a high school English teacher in Japan and a historical tour guide in his hometown of New York City.
+In his time off, Zack has backpacked extensively throughout Europe and Asia, visiting more than 45 countries thus far.
+Beyond spending time in Cambodia, Zack’s favorite pastimes include running through the park and dancing at local music festivals.

 Full of energy and always smiling, Yusos is the first one to the project site and the last one to leave.
 Born in a small Cham village outside of Kampong Chhnang, he now resides in Phnom Penh where he is a recent graduate of Royal University of Law and Economics.
 Yusos enjoys traveling, seeing new things, and meeting new people, and has traveled to the United States, Australia, and all around Southeast Asia with Rustic.
 He especially loves meeting new students and showing them around his country.